 Evolution of nematocyst shape – A remarkable feature of siphonophore haplonemes is that they are outliers to all other Medusozoa in their surface area to volume relationships, deviating significantly from sphericity (Thomason 1988).
 This suggests a different mechanism for their discharge that could be more reliant on capsule tension than on osmotic potentials (Carré and Carré 1980), and strong selection for efficient nematocyst packing in the cnidoband (Skaer 1988; Thomason 1988).
 Our results show that Codonophora underwent a shift towards elongation and Cystonectae towards sphericity, assuming the common ancestor had an intermediate state.
 Since we know that the haplonemes of other hydrozoan outgroups are generally spheroid, it is more parsimonious to assume that cystonects are simply retaining this ancestral state.
 Later, we observe a return to more rounded (ancestral) haplonemes in Erenna, concurrent with a secondary gain of a piscivorous trophic niche, like that exhibited by cystonects.
 Our SURFACE analysis shows that this transition to roundness is convergent with the regime occupied by cystonects (Fig. 7A).
 Purcell (1984) showed that haplonemes have a penetrating function as isorhizas in cystonects and an adhesive function as anisorhizas in Tendiculophora.
 It is no coincidence that the two clades that have converged to feed primarily on fish have also converged morphologically toward more compact haplonemes.
 Isorhizas in cystonects are known to penetrate the skin of fish during prey capture, and to deliver the toxins that aid in paralysis and digestion (Hessinger 1988).
 Erenna’s anisorhizas are also able to penetrate human skin and deliver a painful sting (Pugh 2001), a common feature of piscivorous cnidarians like the Portuguese man-o-war or box jellies.

 The implications of these results for the evolution of nematocyst function are that an innovation in the discharge mechanism of haplonemes may have occurred during the main shift to elongation.
 Elongate nematocysts can be tightly packed into cnidobands.
 We hypothesize this may be a Tendiculophora lineage-specific adaptation to packing more nematocysts into a limited tentillum space, as suggested by (Skaer 1988).
 Thomason (1988) hypothesized that smaller, more spherical nematocysts, with a lower surface area to volume ratio, are more efficient in osmotic-driven discharge and thus have more power for skin penetration.
 The elongated haplonemes of crustacean-eating Tendiculophora have never been observed penetrating their crustacean prey (Purcell 1984), and are hypothesized to entangle the prey through adhesion of the abundant spines to the exoskeletal surfaces and appendages.
 Entangling requires less acceleration and power during discharge than penetration, as it does not rely on point pressure.
 In fish-eating cystonects and Erenna species, the haplonemes are much less elongated and very effective at penetration, in congruence with the osmotic discharge hypothesis.
 Tendiculophora, composed of the clades Euphysonectae and Calycophorae, includes the majority of siphonophore species.
 Within these clades are the most abundant siphonophore species, and a greater morphological and ecological diversity is found.
 We hypothesize that this packing-efficient haploneme morphology may have also been a key innovation leading to the diversification of this clade.
-However, other characters that shifted concurrently in the stem of this clade could have been equally responsible for their extant diversity.
+However, other characters that shifted concurrently in the lineage leading to this clade could have been equally responsible for their extant diversity.